 The Leicestershire syllabus has a clear aim: to ‘engage pupils in systematic enquiry into significant human questions which religion and worldviews address, so that they can develop the understanding and skills needed to appreciate and appraise varied responses to these questions, as well as develop responses of their own.’

 History and Geography

-Our History and Geography curriculum has recently undergone a detailed review.
-We have designed our new curriculum (alongside the National Curriculum) to be well planned, challenging, engaging and thought provoking.
+Our History and Geography curriculum has recently undergone a detailed review and follows the RiSE Curriculum.
+This curriculum is well planned, challenging, engaging and thought provoking.
 Children are given clear opportunities to develop their historical and geographical skills, understanding and knowledge.
 These subjects are taught discretely; however, if the opportunity arises to incorporate lessons together and fully develop our knowledge-rich curriculum, we will do so.

 Physical Education (PE)

-Spanish is taught during KS2 using the TES Scheme of Work.
-The scheme aims to build knowledge, skills and confidence in three strands: oracy, literacy and intercultural understanding.
+Spanish is taught during KS2 using the Language Angels scheme of work The scheme aims to build knowledge, skills and confidence in three strands: oracy, literacy and intercultural understanding.

-We follow the National Curriculum as well as using Active Music Digital online planning scheme to support the teaching of music.
+We follow the Leicestershire Music Scheme at Dunton Bassett.
 We have weekly music assemblies and individual classes have the opportunity to learn a specific instrument through our partnership with Leicestershire arts, who provide the instruments and expert tuition (eg violins, ukuleles, drumming etc)